This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

 - Now add your garlic and cook for another 2 minutes.2 cloves of garlic diced

-- Next, add your chicken stock and stir well.32 ounces large container of good chicken stock
+- Next, add your chicken stock and stir well.32 ounces good chicken stock

 - Now add your canned tomatoes, basil, oregano and the rest of your salt and your pepper and mix well.2 28 ounce cans of whole peeled tomatoes, 1 teaspoon dried oregano, 5 leaves of fresh basil, 1 tablespoon kosher salt, ½ teaspoon fresh ground pepper